-method For featureValues: character(1) specifying the method to resolve multipeak mappings within the same sample (correspondence analysis can assign more than one chromatographic peak within a sample to the same feature, e.g. if they are close in retention time).
-Options: method = "medret": report the value for the chromatographic peak closest to the feature's median retention time. method = "maxint": report the value for the chromatographic peak with the largest signal (parameter intensity allows to select the column in chromPeaks that should be used for signal). method = "sum": sum the value for all chromatographic peaks in a sample assigned to the same feature.
+method For featureValues: character(1) specifying the method to resolve multi- peak mappings within the same sample (correspondence analysis can assign more than one chromatographic peak within a sample to the same feature, e.g. if they are close in retention time).
+Options: method = "medret": report the value for the chromatographic peak closest to the feature's median retention time. method = "maxint": report the value for the chromatographic peak with the largest signal (parameter intensity allows to select the column in chromPeaks that should be used for signal ). method = "sum": sum the value for all chro- matographic peaks in a sample assigned to the same feature.
 The default is method = "medret".
-For filterChromPeaks: currently only method = "keep"

-is supported.

-For rtime, XcmsExperiment: whether adjusted or raw retention times should be returned.
-The default is to return adjusted retention times, if available.
-For feature Values: character(1) specifying the name of the column in the intensity chromPeaks(objects) matrix containing the intensity value of the peak that should be used for the conflict resolution if method = "maxint". filled For featureValues: logical(1) specifying whether values for filled-in peaks should be reported.
-For filled = TRUE (the default) filled peak values are returned, otherwise NA is reported for the respective features in the samples in which no peak was detected. missing For feature Values: default value for missing values.
+For filterChromPeaks: currently only method = "keep" is supported. adjusted For rtime,XcmsExperiment: whether adjusted or raw retention times should be returned.
+The default is to return adjusted retention times, if available. intensity For featureValues: character(1) specifying the name of the column in the chromPeaks(objects) matrix containing the intensity value of the peak that should be used for the conflict resolution if method = "maxint". filled For featureValues: logical(1) specifying whether values for filled-in peaks should be reported.
+For filled = TRUE (the default) filled peak values are re- turned, otherwise NA is reported for the respective features in the samples in which no peak was detected. missing For featureValues: default value for missing values.
 Allows to define the value that should be reported for a missing peak intensity.
-Defaults to missing = NA\real\. include For chromatogram: deprecated; use parameter chromPeaks instead. chromPeaks For chromatogram: character(1) defining which chromatographic peaks should be returned.
-Can be either chromPeaks = "apex\within" (default) to return all chromatographic peaks with the m/z and RT of their apex within the m/z and additional information.

-for most subsetting functions ([, filterFile): logical(1): wheter eventually present feature definitions should be retained in the returned (filtered) object.
+Defaults to missing = NA_real include For chromatogram: deprecated; use parameter chromPeaks instead. chromPeaks For chromatogram: character(1) defining which chromatographic peaks should be returned.
+Can be either chromPeaks = "apex_within" (default) to return all chromatographic peaks with the m/z and RT of their apex within the m/z and retention time window, chromPeaks = "any" for all chromatographic peaks that are overlapping with the m/z - retention time window or chromPeaks = "none" to not include any chromatographic peaks.
+See also parameter type below for additional information. keepFeatures for most subsetting functions ([, filterFile): logical(1): wheter eventually present feature definitions should be retained in the returned (filtered) object.